castlelemongrab/iniedit/README.md

   </dd>
   <dt><code>_should_prepend</code></dt>
   <dd>
-    True if the section should be added at the beginning of the abstract syntax tree (and therefore at the top of the resulting INI file).
-False if the section should be appended to the abstract syntax tree (and therefore at the bottom of the resulting INI file).
+    <i>Optional</i>: True if the section should be added at the beginning of
+    the abstract syntax tree (and therefore at the top of the resulting INI file).
+False or false-like if the section should be appended to the abstract syntax tree (and therefore at the bottom of the resulting file).
   </dd>
   <dt><code>_sections, _where, _comment_where</code></dt>
   <dd>